evagabriela/WDI/curriculum/week-01/01-internet-fundamentals/README.md

 For our lab, we will assume that Ivan:

-* shuffles the cards before deliverying them
+* Shuffles the cards before delivering them
-* sometimes drops a card on the floor (maybe 1 out of 10 cards)
+* Sometimes drops a card on the floor (maybe 1 out of 10 cards)
-* may rip the card in half before delivering it (maybe 1 out of 20 cards)
+* May rip the card in half before delivering it (maybe 1 out of 20 cards)
-* may deliver the card to the wrong person (maybe 1 out of 20)
+* May deliver the card to the wrong person (maybe 1 out of 20)

 #### Debbie N. Smith

 * Meet our next character: Debbie N. Smith.
 * She knows the numeric address of everyone

 Let's look at an example: